Nautilus

-It comprises six living species in two genera, the type of which is the genus Nautilus.
-Though it more specifically refers to species Nautilus pompilius, the name chambered nautilus is also used for any of the Nautilidae.
+It comprises nine living species in two genera, the type of which is the genus Nautilus.
+Though it more specifically refers to the species Nautilus pompilius, the name chambered nautilus is also used for any of the Nautilidae.
 All are protected under CITES Appendix II.
 Depending on species, adult shell diameter is between 4 and 10 in.

-Nautilidae, both extant and extinct, are characterized by involute or more or less convolute shells that are generally smooth, with compressed or depressed whorl sections, straight to sinuous sutures, and a tubular, generally central siphuncle.
-Having survived relatively unchanged for hundreds of millions of years, nautiluses represent the only living members of the subclass nautiloidea, and are often considered "living fossils".
+The Nautilidae, both extant and extinct, are characterized by involute or more or less convoluted shells that are generally smooth, with compressed or depressed whorl sections, straight to sinuous sutures, and a tubular, generally central siphuncle.
+Having survived relatively unchanged for hundreds of millions of years, nautiluses represent the only living members of the subclass Nautiloidea, and are often considered "living fossils".